Dave: Hey! I’ve found a cool fan theory about Frozen!

 Dave: Well… uhm…. never mind!
 I’ve got more arguments!
 Both Rapunzel and Elsa are blonde!

-Well, that’s true.
-The problem is, that they’re not the same type of blonde.
+Well, yes and no. Rapunzel really has brown hair, but it’s a different colour because of the flower.
+But even ignoring that, they’re not the same type of blonde.
 Rapunzel has golden hair and Elsa has platinum hair.
 Rapunzels hair matches the flower that granted her power, and Elsas hair is lighter, keeping with the snow motif.

 Which is another point.
 If they both have magic from the same source, shouldn’t they get the same powers?
-Why, if this theory is true, does only Rapunzel get the power of the flower, and Elsa gets ice powers that have nothing to do with the flower?
+Why, if this theory is true, does only Rapunzel get the power of the flower, and Elsa gets ice powers that are completely unrelated?

 Dave: But they DO have similar powers!
 Look at the finale for both movies.
 Eugene gets stabbed and dies.
 Anna gets frozen and dies.
 Both are revived by magic powers their wielders had no idea they had.
 Elsa and Rapunzel have that exact same power, and it manifests in the exact same way!